thommcgrath/Beacon/docs/contributing/newbieguide/index.markdown

 ### Tips & Tricks

  Something that threw me off was with the provided examples on the Contribution guide.
-You'll notice that they are surrounded by {%raw%}{%endraw%}.
+You'll notice that they are surrounded by { %raw% }{ %endraw% }.
 These should be omitted from content you are adding, they are used to prevent the sample code from being formatted, hiding the example code from view.

  A good way of getting situated is to open other pre-existing topics.
 This can help give a feel for how the formatting works.